Jack Cuzick, PhD, FRS, CBE

 John Snow Professor of Epidemiology

 His current interests are in cancer epidemiology and clinical trials, with special interest in prevention and screening.
 He is currently Chairman of the International Breast Cancer Intervention Study (IBIS) Steering Group and the ATAC trial.
-He has worked extensively in breast cancer and was the first to report the effect of tamoxifen on contralateral tumors as an indicator of its potential chemopreventive role and also has demonstrated that a change in mammographic breast density on endocrine treatment is a biomarker for its effectiveness.
+He has worked extensively in breast cancer and was the first to report the effect of tamoxifen on contralateral tumors as an indicator of its potential chemo preventive role and has demonstrated that a change in mammographic breast density on endocrine treatment is a biomarker for its effectiveness.
 He is involved in studies on the use of HPV assays for cervical screening, the use of flexible sigmoidoscopy for colorectal cancer screening and markers for the behavior of early prostate cancer.

 Dr. Cuzick is a Fellow of the Academy of Medical Sciences, the Royal Statistical Society, the Institute of Mathematical Statistics, the Royal Society, and an Honorary Fellow of the Royal College of Physicians and was awarded a CBE by the Queen in 2017.
 In 2007, he was chosen by Thompson Scientific as one of the twelve hottest researchers in all of science and this has been re-awarded for several years thereafter.
 He was awarded the AACR Cancer Prevention Prize in 2012.
-He is the author of more than 650 peer-reviewed papers and has published in all the major medical journals
+He is the author of more than 650 peer-reviewed papers and has published in all the major medical journals.

 2011